Battle of Delium: Prelude

 In 424 BC, the Athenian generals Demosthenes and Hippocrates planned to invade Boeotia.
 Demosthenes mistakenly sailed too early and landed at Siphae, where his plans were betrayed by a Phocian named Nicomachus.
 As Hippocrates had not yet arrived, Demosthenes could not attack and was forced to withdraw.

-Hippocrates eventually arrived in Boeotia with an Athenian army and began to fortify the temple at Delium.
+Eventually, Hippocrates arrived in Boeotia with 7,000 Athenian hoplites and 1,000 cavalry, they were accompanied by 10,000 Metics and other non-citizens, and began to fortify the temple at Delium.
 After five days, the fortifications were complete, and Hippocrates set up a garrison and sent the rest of his army back to Athens.
 At the same time, the Boeotians gathered their army to challenge Hippocrates, but when they saw that the Athenians were leaving, many of them thought that it was pointless to attack.
 Pagondas of Thebes, the commander of the Boeotian forces, urged them to attack anyway because he knew that the Athenians would eventually return and use Delium as a base for further invasions.